KK-MS/ocv/Srivatsa/JSON/README.md

 * As per Wikipedia, JSON is an open standard file format and data interchange format, that uses human-readable text to store and transmit dataobjects consisting of attribute-value pairs and array data types.

 * It is a very common data type used in many applications such as Microsoft Azure (where they use JSON defined templates in order to deploy the application in the cloud).
-It is also being considered as a replacemnt for XML (Extensible Mark-up Language) in AJAX (Asynchronous Javascript and XML) Systems.
+It is also being considered as a replacement for XML (Extensible Mark-up Language) in AJAX (Asynchronous Javascript and XML) Systems.

 * JSON is a language-independent data format.
 It was derived from JavaScript, but many programming languages include code to generate and parse JSON format data.
 JSON Filenames use the extension - **"file.json"**